Urigo/graphql-scalars/README.md

 }
 ```

-Alternatively, use the default import and ES6's (QUESTION: is this ES7?) object spread syntax:
+Alternatively, use the default import along with ES6's spread operator syntax:
 ```js
 import OKGGraphQLScalars from '@okgrow/graphql-scalars';
 ```